 The Company is greatly encouraged by these awards which complemented its tireless efforts to reach new heights in corporate management, entertainment and services.
-Melco Crown Entertainment resolves to continue to grow its business while fulfilling its corporate social responsibilities to people in need and enhancing shareholders value while benefiting the stakeholders and society at large.
+Melco Crown Entertainment resolves to continue to grow its business while fulfilling its corporate continue to grow its business while fulfilling its corporate shareholders value while benefiting the stakeholders and society at large.